DANNYDEE93/Deployment4/README.md

 __________________________________________________________________________

-* Copy and paste public ip address and port 5000 (this port is necessary for Nginx and we added in the nginx config file) in a new browser to run the deployment through the nginx extension that we installed on the server <ip_address:5000>
+* Copy and paste public ip address and port 8000 (this port is necessary for Nginx and we added in the Nginx config file) in a new browser to run the deployment through the nginx extension that we installed on the server <ip_address:8000>

 ![](https://github.com/DANNYDEE93/Deployment4/blob/main/static/urlshortener.jpg)